Creating Spanish Style Homes website and blog header decor

 Building Spanish Niches and Alcoves Into This Interior Design

 An oversized Spanish-style niche was designed as a desk alcove.
-The carpenters used the red rosin paper template to build it.
-They traced the shape onto a sheet of plywood and cut 2 x 4’s and 2 x 2’s to “in fill” the shape and provide drywall support.
+The carpenters used the red rosin paper template I created and traced the shape onto 2 pieces of plywood.
+They then cut 2 x 4’s and 2 x 2’s to “in fill” the plywood cut shape and to provide drywall support.

 Here, one of the Artisans jackhammers up the floor in prep for the new clay floor tile.